Best Bassinets of 2025

 Are Bassinets Safe?

 The AAP recommends using a bassinet, crib, or portable play yard to provide a safe sleeping environment for your baby.
-Make sure to also follow the following guidelines:
+Make sure to also follow these safe sleep guidelines when using a bassinet.

-- Keep toys, blankets, bumpers, and other items out of the bassinet.
+- Keep toys, blankets, bumpers, pillows or nursing pillows, baby loungers, sleep positioners, and other items out of the bassinet.
 These items can potentially suffocate your baby.
-(Bumpers, in fact, are now banned under the Safe Sleep for Babies Act).
+(Bumpers, in fact, are banned under the Safe Sleep for Babies Act.)

 - If you decide to use the white noise or sound features available on some of the bassinets we reviewed, use the lowest possible setting for a brief time, and if possible, position your baby’s head on the opposite side of the bassinet from where the speaker is placed.